 Smart Phone App

-When I first signed up for RingCentral years ago, their mobile app was a relatively new thing (and they had some bugs to work out of it), but this app has come a LONG way over the years.
+When I first signed up for RingCentral years ago, their mobile app was a relatively new thing (and they had some bugs to work out), but this app has come a LONG way over the years.

 This has really enhanced my experience with the service and has given me a lot of freedom I otherwise wouldn’t have.

 The Cost of a “Free” Phone System

-Even though a free phone solution won't drain your bank account, it will cost you in its overall lack of convenience.
-While it may not consume your money, it will consume more of your time, mental energy and it might even result in lost business (the costliest part of all).
-Is it worth the cost of “free” to work with a system that is more cumbersome for you and your customers?
+Even though a free phone solution won’t drain your bank account, it will cost you in its overall lack of convenience.
+While it may not consume your money, it will consume more of your time and mental energy.
+It might even result in lost business (the costliest part of all).
+Is it worth that cost to work with a system that is more cumbersome for you and your customers?

 If your phone system isn’t easy to work with (and be honest about this), this is something that should be near the top of your priority list.
 If you need a better system than what you already have in place, do it sooner rather than later.